fediverse-devnet/feditest.org/content/blog/2024-02-06-what-is-a-test-suite-for-the-fediverse.md

 ... and more.

 So our scope here is not merely ActivityPub, but the set of all protocols and conventions that are used to make today's Fediverse work.
+Conversely, there are features in the relevant standards that aren't really used in the Fediverse today, so we won't spend much time on those.

 Of course, the Fediverse is not a static construct.
 Developers build new cool features all the time, which often require, or suggest extensions or improvements to some of the protocols and conventions currently in use.
 The Fediverse Test Suite is intended to be flexible in growing